rlee287/py_autoupdate/docs/source/quickstart.rst

 -  ``version.txt`` contains the version number.
 -  ``filelist.txt`` contains a list of paths of the code and resource files.

+See :doc:`project` for a directory tree.

 Package these files into your application installer.
 This is the initial version on the end user's computer.

-Pushing updates to a server
+Pushing Updates to a Server
 ---------------------------

 To create new versions, copy the code files into a directory